helioaz/ontPercept/README.md

-# ontSense: An ontology for social robotics experiments
+# ontPercept: An ontology for social robotics experiments

 This project includes the implementation and testing of APIs to access an SPARQL server to update sensory information captured by a humanoid robot.
 These APIs were implemented in two distinct languages: Java and C#.